 - researching, developing and producing military products with a strong focus on naval vessels;

 - designing, building and repairing merchant ships;

-- designing and manufacturing marine equipment and non-marine products
+- designing, manufacturing and repairing marine equipment and non-marine products;

 - various forms of beneficial economic and technological cooperation;

 - manufacturing products under overseas licences and technology transfer agreements;